marcuscaisey/please.nvim/README.md

   [`nvim-treesitter` configuration](#nvim-treesitter-configuration) for more info)

+## Documentation
+Detailed documentation can be found in the help file by running `:help please.nvim`.

 ## Getting started
 ### Installation
 > :information_source: Neovim >= 0.7 is required to use `please.nvim`